hpfem/hermes/doc/src/installation/matrix_solvers/mumps.rst

 Using MUMPS in Hermes
 ~~~~~~~~~~~~~~~~~~~~~

-After the installation has been completed, you may select  ``SOLVER_MUMPS`` as the matrix solver for your finite element problem, as detailed
+After the installation has been completed, you may select  ``SOLVER_MUMPS`` as the matrix solver for your finite element problem.
-in the `Poisson tutorial <http://hpfem.org/hermes/doc/src/hermes2d/P01-linear/03-poisson.html>`__, or use
-it just to solve a standalone matrix problem :math:`Ax = b` as in the
-`Using Matrix Solvers tutorial <http://hpfem.org/hermes/doc/src/hermes2d/P08-miscellaneous/35-matrix-solvers.html>`__.